Generalized Random Forests using Fixed-Point Trees: Applications

-The computational cost associated with $\tilde\theta_P$ is small because many of the products appearing in \eqref{eqn:one-step-theta-approx} and \eqref{eqn:step-size} are pre-computed as part of $\rho_i^\FPT$ in \eqref{eqn:fp-het-treatment-effect-pseudo-outcomes}.
+is consistent for the original $\FPT$ child estimator $\tilde\theta_{C_j}^\FPT$ as $\lVert\tilde\theta_{C_j}^\FPT - \bar\theta_{C_j}^\FPT\rVert = o_P(1)$, meaning that this approximation does not alter the asymptotic behavior of our estimator.
 These accelerations are particularly compelling when the dimension of $\theta^*(x)$ is large and computational efficiency is critical, as in large-scale A/B testing with multiple concurrent treatment arms or observational studies with numerous treatment levels \citep{kohavi2013online, bakshy2014designing}.